ChrisRu/all-in-poker/README.md

 # Setup
 Create a MySQL database with the files in the `/SQL` directory.

-`DB.sql` creates all the empty tables.
+`DB.sql` creates the schema and all the empty tables.

 `MOCKDATA.sql` adds data to the tables to run tests with.

-The controller is initialized in `/AllInPoker/Views/TournamentsView.cs` for now.
-Here you can change the Login Info.
+To change the Login info of the database, go to the App.config file.

 | Login Info     |               |
 |----------------|---------------|